China flexes military muscle to mark 70 years of Communist rule

 Xi remains broadly popular in China for his aggressive campaign against corruption and for propelling what is now the world’s second-biggest economy to the forefront of global politics.

-But the Communist Party remains nervous about its grip on power and international standing.

-The capital has been under tight security for the parade.
-Police have told residents whose houses look onto the parade route not to look out their windows.

-Xi faces mounting challenges, notably in Hong Kong, which went into lockdown on Tuesday with barricades in the city centre, shuttered stores and a heavy riot police presence.
+But he faces mounting challenges, notably in Hong Kong, which has been rocked by protests demanding greater democracy.
+The former British colony was in lockdown on Tuesday with barricades in the city centre, shuttered stores and a heavy riot police presence.
 Embattled Hong Kong leader Carrie Lam is in Beijing for the anniversary celebrations.

 Another challenge is Chinese-claimed Taiwan, a free-wheeling democracy with little interest in being run by Beijing and which holds presidential elections in January.